 Dear Rackham Community,

-I am pleased to share this update on Rackham’s Diversity, Equity, and Inclusion (DEI) Strategic Plan and our collective work toward its implementation.
-We are now beginning year two of the plan, which was developed in collaboration with Rackham students, staff, and program faculty, and organized around the following objectives:
+As the university’s annual Diversity, Equity, and Inclusion (DEI) Summit comes to a close, I am pleased to share this update on Rackham’s DEI Strategic Plan and our collective work toward its implementation.
+We are now beginning year three of the plan, which was developed in collaboration with Rackham students, staff, and program faculty.
+I am proud of and thankful for how deeply engaged we all have remained in this work.